cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* java.util.List<java.lang.String>

-Override matching DNS queries with an IP or set of IPs.
+Defines a an IP or set of IPs for overriding matched DNS queries.

+Settable only for `dns` rules with the action set to `override`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#override_ips ZeroTrustGatewayPolicy#override_ips}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#override_ips ZeroTrustGatewayPolicy#override_ips}

 ---